 The group operates equity-settled, share-based compensation plans, issued to certain employees.
 The equity-settled share-based payments are measured at fair value at the date of grant.
 The fair value determined at the grant date is expensed on a straight-line basis over the vesting period, based on estimates of the number of options that are expected to vest.
 Fair value is based on simulation models, according to the relevant measures of performance.
 The group has the option to settle some of these equity-settled share-based payments in cash.
-At each reporting date, the group revises its estimate of the number of ony revision being recognised in the income statement, and a corresponding adjustment to equity over the remaining vesting period.
+At each reporting date, the group revises its estimate of the number of options that are expected to become exercisable with the impact of any revision being recognised in the income statement, and a corresponding adjustment to equity over the remaining vesting period.